Days from Brexit crunch meeting, Britain's May calls for unity

 May’s foreign minister, Boris Johnson, who also campaigned for Brexit, seemed to support the lawmaker by tweeting: “It’s vital that all MPs (members of parliament) are able to air their views on Brexit.”
 May’s spokesman said he did not disagree.

-May has so far managed to balance the competing demands in her negotiations to unravel more than 40 years of union, but time is running short if the two sides want to reach a deal by October to give it time to be ratified by EU members.
+The British leader has so far managed to balance the competing demands in her talks to unravel more than 40 years of union, but time is running short if the two sides want to reach a deal by October to give it time to be ratified by EU members.

 May traveled to the Netherlands on Tuesday and will visit Germany later this week to try to gain backing.